The AM Chickadee 6U8A QRP AM Transmitter

 Introduction

 The AM Chickadee is a one-tube Amplitude Modulation (AM) transmitter with an unmodulated output power of around 250 mW (1/4 W).
 This project is a descendant of the Little Chickadee QRP Morse code transmitter.
-The transmitter can be used for two purposes.
-First, it can be used to transmit a music signal that can be picked up by a nearby short-wave radio.
-I use it for listening to music and for testing some of my antique short-wave radios.
+The transmitter can be used for several purposes.
+First, it can be used to transmit a signals that can be picked up by a nearby short-wave or AM broadcast radio.
+The transmitter has been used for testing and listening to music on my collection of antique short-wave radios.
 Second, it can function as a low power (QRP) ham radio AM phone transmitter for use on the 80 or 40 meter ham bands.

-When used as a ham radio transmitter, the range will typically be very short due to the low power.
-The transmitter could be used for contacting other ham radio operators in the same neighborhood or small town.
+If this circuit is used as a ham radio transmitter, the range will be very short due to the low power.
+The transmitter could be used for contacting other ham radio operators in the same neighborhood or a small town.
 For ham use, it would be a good idea to use an efficient tuned antenna such as a resonant dipole.
+A microphone preamp and push-to-talk switch would be required.

 The AM Chickadee can be operated on frequencies outside of the ham bands by connecting the transmitter to a 50 ohm dummy load, a short piece of wire connected to the hot end of the the dummy load will provide a few tens of milliwatts of radiated power, which is plenty of signal for pickup on nearby radios.
 When transmitting music, it is important to pick a clear frequency, this will prevent other stations from interfering with your signal and will also ensure that you don't interfere with any other users of the frequency.

-Many older short wave radios cover the 9.3 to 15 Mhz frequency range.
-It is best to stick to the lower end of this range since older receivers tend to be easier to tune in at the lower frequencies.
-The 31 Meter short wave broadcast band from 9.4 to 9.9 Mhz is a good range of frequencies to use.
+Older short wave radios cover one or more frequency ranges in the short wave bands.
+Bands covering 2-7 Mhz and 9 to 16 Mhz are common.
+It is best to stick to the lower end of the desired short wave band since older receivers tend to drift less at the lower frequencies.
+The 31 Meter short wave broadcast band from 9.4 to 9.9 Mhz is a good range of frequencies to aim for.

 This transmitter may also be used to produce a signal in the AM broadcast band by making a few minor modifications to the circuit, details are below.